Engineering

 After (blind to coaching): "Conciseness score dropped by 1 point despite two targeted drill sessions.
 Structure improved by 1, but completeness flat.
 Drill effectiveness for conciseness: not demonstrated.
 Recommend reassigning drill focus."

-Same session.
-Same scores.
-Completely different assessment.
+Same session, same scores.
 The before version had a story to tell — "coaching targeted conciseness, answer got shorter, progress!"
-The after version just saw the numbers and reported what they said.
+The after version just looked at the numbers.

 Methodology